 For younger students, teachers may think of creating a special award that ALL the students get.
 I have used "Super Student Awards" and have listed everything from, "Best Cleaner-upper" to "Best Improvement in Language Arts."
-What I found was that many of the students never get any recognition.
-Being able to show them that they were appreciated for something, makes students feel good about themselves, as well as gives them something to share with their friends and family.
+What I found was that many of the students never receive any recognition.
+Being able to show them that you appreciated them for something makes students feel good about themselves and gives them something to share with their friends and family, as well.

 Other awards that can be considered for the entire class are:

-- Thematic awards based on a special unit the class studied - for instance, The Rainforest Ranger Awards or The Stupendous Space Scientist Awards.
+- Thematic awards based on a special unit the class studied, such as The Rainforest Ranger Awards or The Stupendous Space Scientist Awards.

-- Awards based on the teachers name - for example, Ms. Scott's Super Readers or Mr. Brown's Best Buddies
+- Awards based on the teacher’s name, such as Ms. Scott's Super Readers or Mr. Brown's Best Buddies

-- "Outstanding" Award - teacher lists something the student did that was outstanding
+- "Outstanding" Awards, with which the teacher lists something the student did that was outstanding

 - slide 4 of 4

-Leaving a student with end of the year report comments that are positive and affirming is one way to help students view school as a nurturing place to be.
-Showing appreciation for the little things they do as well as the big makes students more willing to take an active part in their school environment.
+Positive and affirming comments on report cards at the end of the year is one way to help students view school as a nurturing place to be.
+Showing appreciation for the little things they do as well as the big ones makes students more willing to take an active part in their school environment.